connexta/ion-cicd/README.md

-# Ion CI/CD
+# Ion CI/CD - Template Workflow Sample

-This repository will hold templates and examples for relevant build tools used at Connexta.
+This branch contains a longer sample workflow for reference and overall example of how we want flows to happen